DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 The second job needs to wait until the first one completed.
-Sequential execution is enforced by `needs: [terraform]`.
+Sequential execution is enforced by `needs: [terraformprepare]`.
 Additionally it is only running, if workflow parameter `destroy` is not activated (`if: ${{ github.event.inputs.destroy == 'false' }}`) when starting the workflow.
 The parameter `-auto-approve` in `terraform apply -auto-approve` ensures that your workflow is not hanging because terraform expects a manual confirmation from the user.

-Finally the third job `terraformdetroy` removes all azure resources created by your terraform code.
+Finally the third job `terraformdestroy` removes all azure resources created by your terraform code.
 Destroying the deployed infrastructure is achieved by calling `terraform destroy`

 ```
 ...